-It takes a range of solutions to address the range of challenging issues.
+It takes a range of solutions to address a range of challenging issues.

-If you need support through the challenge you face, turn to us for the best quality care and therapies.
+If you need support through the challenges you face, turn to us for the best quality care.

 There is no 'one-size-fits-all' approach to treatment in psychology counselling; each therapy is different and must be tailored to each client to be effective.